 Making a Welt pockets look way more difficult than they actually are.
 You can make these pockets very easily.
 The method to make single and double are basically the same.

-How to make a single welt pocket
+What do you need to make the welt pocket

-How to Stitch a welt pocket
+How I made the welt pocket

 Mark a center line between the box with 2 diagonal lines to the corners on both sides as in the picture.